-The reborn Renault 5 is coming, but it won’t be revealed in production form until 2022.
+The reborn Renault 5 is coming, but it won’t be revealed in production form for quite some time..

-Renault has confirmed the city hatchback will make its debut next year, ahead of production kicking off in 2024 according to a new report from Auto Express.
+Renault has confirmed the city hatchback will hit production in 2024 according to a new report from Auto Express.

 Inspired by the 1972 original, the Renault 5 is a part of the turnaround plan tonight revealed by CEO Luca de Meo, and will be joined by a smaller Renault 4 electric vehicle.